LeoGitGuy/RevolutionAIze/model_flexible/README.md

 Example of the model usage without an app may be found in `map_retrieval_and_decomp.ipynb` notebook.

-**Original [repository](https://github.com/raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset) for the classification model.**
+**Original [repository](https://github.com/raoofnaushad/Land-Cover-Classification-using-Sentinel-2-Dataset) for the classification model, the link to the training/validation set is also there.**